Inside Keighley - top things to do

 Big brands abound in Keighley with the Airedale centre being a particular local favourite with major stores and plenty of cafes.

 And Chocolate of Haworth is unmissable if you like the sweeter things in life.
-This family business is a treasure trove of amazing sweets from around the world and, if you're lucky, you might even get to try out some free samples.
+This family business is a treasure trove of tempting sweets from around the world and, if you're lucky, you might even get to try out some free samples.